wanghaisheng/responsive-landing-page-starter/content/blog/en/nexmo-voice-api-asp-net-configure-dr.md

 ## ASP.NET project setup

-Now that we have generated our public/private key pair and our Nexmo application let’s look at how we should configure our ASP.NET project.
+Now that we have generated our public/private key pair and our Vonage application let’s look at how we should configure our ASP.NET project.
 You may have noticed that there is now more than one ASP.Net platform: The ASP.Net is built specifically for Windows while ASP.Net Core is the new open-sourced and cross-platform framework.

 We will try to cover both when there is a difference in code otherwise we will use one or the other with a focus on ASP.Net Core as it’s the way forward.

 ### ASP.Net Web project setup